dmbf29/rails-api-tutorial/README.md

 Note: the slide version of this workshop is available [here](https://slides.trouni.com/?src=https://raw.githubusercontent.com/dmbf29/rails-api-tutorial/master/README.md#/).

+## Goal - Back End
+We will build a Rails application that acts solely as an API.
+Instead of displaying HTML pages, it'll render JSON.

+## Goal - Front End
+In this [workshop](https://github.com/yannklein/react-workshop-ref-feb2024/), we'll build a React application to consume this API.

 ## Prerequisites
 This workshop is going to be breaking down the steps of how turn a Rails app into a simple API.

 We'll be going under the assumption, we've built previous Rails apps before.

+I suggest to follow the steps to create a new app in the README instead of trying to clone it.

 ## Create the application